 Social and political history of Muslims of South Asia since A.D.712, the growth of Muslims community, conversion, social stratification and social structure, Medieval Muslim legacy in administration, art, literature and religion.

 Hindu and Muslim historiography in medieval and modern times

 (A mandatory course for M. Phil Part-1)

 An intensive and in-depth study of socio-political, cultural and economic development of any one of the following South Asian Countries:

 4 Semesters/ 2 Years

-M.A/M.Sc./BS 4 years in South Asian Studies, International Relations, Political Science, Defence Strategic Studies, Diplomacy and Strategic Studies (DSS), History, Pakistan Studies, Social Work & Sociology.
+M.A./M.Sc./BS 4 years in International Relations, Political Science, Defence and Strategic Studies, Diplomacy and Strategic Studies (DSS), History, Pakistan Studies, South Asian Studies, Sociology and Social Work.

-The admission shall be on merit, based on criteria determine by the HEC/University of the Punjab, Lahore.
+The admission shall be on merit, based on criteria determined by the HEC/ University of the Punjab, Lahore.

 As per University/H.E.C Rules.